FOSDEM-Cloud-Native-Databases-DevRoom/fosdem-cloud-native-databases-devroom.github.io/index.md

 A few Notes:

 *   You must be available in person to present your talk at FOSDEM.
 *   Speaking slots are 25 minutes in length (including Q&A) with 5 minutes between sessions.
-Note that due to time constraints, number of submissions, etc., we may end up offering a slotduration different than 25 minutes.
+Note that due to time constraints, number of submissions, etc., we may end up offering a slot duration different than 25 minutes.
 *   FOSDEM is a [FLOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) community event, so please ensure your topic is appropriate (i.e., no sales pitches).

 ## CFP Selection Committee